-Using a leakage estimate from the current program year evaluation, from past evaluation results, or a rolling average of leakage estimates from previous years.
+Leakage in is only appropriate to credit to IL utility program savings if it is reasonably expected that the IL utility program marketing efforts played an important role in influencing customer to purchase the light bulbs.
+Furthermore, consideration that such customers might be free riders should be addressed.
+If leakage in is assessed, efforts should be made to ensure no double counting of savings occurs if the evaluation is estimating both leakage in and spillover savings of light bulbs.

+Leakage rate is based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see ‘IL Leakage Rates_112016.xls’ for more information).

 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.

 The value is estimated at 1.06 (calculated as 1 + (0.66*(0.27 / 2.8)).
 Based on cooling loads decreasing by 27% of the lighting savings (average result from REMRate modeling of several different configurations and IL locations of homes), assuming typical cooling system operating efficiency of 2.8 COP (starting from standard assumption of SEER 10.5 central AC unit, converted to 9.5 EER using algorithm (-0.02 * SEER2) + (1.12 * SEER) (from Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
-Masters Thesis, University of Colorado at Boulder), converted to COP = EER/3.412 = 2.8COP) and 66% of homes in Illinois having central cooling ("Table HC7.9 Air Conditioning in Homes in Midwest Region, Divisions, and States, 2009 from Energy Information Administration", 2009 Residential Energy Consumption Survey; http://www.eia.gov/consumption/residential/data/2009/xls/HC7.9%20Air%20Conditioning%20in%20Midwest%20Region.xls )
+Masters Thesis, University of Colorado at Boulder), converted to COP = EER/3.412 = 2.8COP) and 66% of homes in Illinois having central cooling ("Table HC7.9 Air Conditioning in Homes in Midwest Region, Divisions, and States, 2009 from Energy Information Administration", 2009 Residential Energy Consumption Survey)